GLOBAL MARKETS-Global stocks dip on U.S. tax doubts

 * European stocks set for worst week in 3 months

-* Oil prices steady on output cut hopes, Saudi tensions (Updates prices, adds details)
+* Oil prices steady on output cut hopes, Saudi tensions (Adds tag to headline; updates sterling price)

 By Kit Rees